 Self-help is everywhere.
 But, which approach works best?

 At the risk of oversimplifying things, self-help falls into two categories.
 For some, the focus is on thoughts.
 Change your thinking, change your life.
-Flooding your mind with positive thinking and this will lead to positive outcomes.
-I’ve thought about winning the lottery for decades, and those positive thoughts have made no impact as of yet.
-I’m just saying.
-Some self-help folks shy away from positive thinking, and believe that emptying our brains of its constant chatter helps improve things greatly (monks chanting prayers, meditation, etc.).
+Flooding your mind with positive thinking will, theoretically, lead to positive outcomes (there’s some physics behind this, believe it or not).
+I’ve run my own experiment, contemplating the positive that would come out of winning the lottery.
+I’m sad to report that my positive thinking has had no impact as of yet.

 For every Ying, there’s a Yang.
 There are also self-help programs that believe changing your thoughts is useless.
 A waste of time.
 For them, change only comes with action.
 Change what you “do”, and you’ll change who you “are”.